bolrog/d2dx/README.md

 - SlashDiablo-HD/D2HD by Mir Drualga and Bartosz Jankowski, licensed under Affero GPL v3.

 ## Release history

+### 0.99.410
+  - Improved non-integer scaling quality, using "anti-aliased nearest" sampling (similar to sharp-bilinear).
+  - Specifying -dxnowide will now select a custom screen mode that gives integer scaling, but with ~4:3 aspect ratio.
+  - Added -dxnoresmod option, which turns off the built-in SlashDiablo-HD (no custom resolutions).
+  - (For res mod authors) Tuned configurator API to disable the built-in SlashDiablo-HD automatically when used.
+  - Other internal improvements.

 ### 0.99.408
   - Fix window size being squashed vertically after alt-entering from fullscreen mode.